Blog Post December 9, 2025 | 14 minutes read

 That’s where Stibo Systems Product Experience Data Cloud (PXDC) comes into play.
 It helps you automate and scale product content creation, enrichment and syndication so you can launch and convert listings faster.

-We're breaking down product listing page best practices and how PXDC’s product information management (PIM) can help you scale.
+In this article, we're breaking down the best practices for optimizing product listing pages and how PXDC’s product information management (PIM) can help you scale.

 Quick insights

-• Structured data powers search visibility across ecommerce platforms, helping your products show up when and where shoppers are searching.
+• Structured data powers search visibility across category pages and ecommerce platforms, helping your relevant products show up when and where shoppers are searching.

 • Manual listing processes slow time-to-market and introduce errors, especially when teams rely on spreadsheets and disconnected systems.